White Oak, Pennsylvania

 White Oak is a borough in Allegheny County, Pennsylvania, United States.
 The population was 7,630 at the 2020 census.
+It is a suburb of the Pittsburgh metropolitan area.
 White Oak was named for a stand of white oak trees near the original town site.

 History

 White Oak was originally part of Versailles Township (one of the original townships of Allegheny County).
+In that era it was the site of Fort Reburn, a place of refuge for early settlers.

-It wasn't until March 21, 1948, that a petition requesting the formation of White Oak Borough was submitted to the County Court.
+On March 21, 1948, a petition requesting the formation of White Oak Borough was submitted to the County Court.
 On June 24, 1948, Judge Russell H. Adams signed the decree of incorporation of the new borough.
 The first borough building was located at 860 Maple Street inside the old Bowery School.

 Geography

-White Oak is located at 40°20′42″N 79°48′48″W (40.344869, -79.813202).
+White Oak is located at 40°20′42″N 79°48′48″W (40.344869, −79.813202).

 According to the United States Census Bureau, the borough has a total area of 6.7 sqmi, of which 0.04 sqmi (0.45%) is water.